pivotal/docs-tap/vscode-extension/devcontainers.hbs.md

-# Dev Containers support
+# Using Dev Containers to spin up ready to code dev environment (alpha)

-This topic tells you about using DevContainers to develop applications on Tanzu Application Platform.
+This topic tells you about using Dev Containers to spin up ready to code dev environment, that enables developers to connect to a pre-configured dev container that includes all Tanzu tools and IDE extensions required for development on Tanzu pre-installed.

-Support for Dev Containers is currently **experimental**.
+Support for Dev Containers is currently **alpha**.

 ## <a id="intro"></a> Introduction to Dev Containers